[Based on a true story or two.]

 “But it’s our treat.”

-“Besides,” Devin added, “Drew doesn’t know this but I’m going to let him pay for me too.”
+“Besides,” Devin added, “he doesn’t know this but I’m going to let him pay for me too.”

 “He’s a better cousin than a brother,” Drew said.

-“Your both great cousins,” I told them.
-“You’re weird and that makes me feel not so weird.
+“You’re both great cousins,” I told them.
+“You’re weird and make me feel not so weird.
 Thanks.”